 Levels of invalidity were newly defined by Act No. 306/2008 Coll., which amended the Act on Pension Insurance with effect from 1 January 2010.
-The existing full and partial invalidity were substituted by three-level invalidity.
-A single benefit (invalidity pension for a level-one, level-two or level-three invalidity) was introduced instead of full and partial invalidity pension at the same time.
+The existing full and partial invalidity were substituted by level-three disability.
+A single benefit (disability pension for a level-one, level-two or level-three disability) was introduced instead of full and partial invalidity pension at the same time.
+The purpose of the amendment was mainly to target better the benefit compensation according to the level of the decreased capacity for work, and modernisation and higher precision of the assessment process, not the reduction of expenditure on invalidity benefits.

 An insured individual is disabled if his/her work ability has fallen